noelorph/noelorph/README.md

 💻 Aspiring software and Ai engineer.

+🦊 Self-taught developer

-🦊 Self-taught developer, trying to build cool applications.
+I'm a Computer Science student wanting to build cool applications.

 🌱 Focused on learning Full-stack development and software engineering.